The Truth Will Set You Free

-I often wonder what we would find if Jeraldo got into that safe!
+I often wonder what we would find if Jeraldo got into that their safe!

 Cowdery publicly confessed his sorrow and shame for his connection with Mormonism.
 But did not go so far as to expose it as a fraud?
-Why not admit that your witness statement was false?
+Why would he not admit that his witness statement was false?

 Obviously, no one relishes the admission that they have been deceitful, or that they have perjured themselves and lied under oath.
 Oliver may have been a lot of things, but he was not a fool.
 He understood that if he came clean, he would put himself in a very bad position.
 People had invested their fortunes, their time, even sacrificed their children to the carnal desires of the polygamists.
 Any admission on his part would certainly put him in legal jeopardy.